AntonCharnichenka/GuessingGame/README.md

 # Guessing game written in Rust

 ## Requirements
-You should have Rust compiler and Cargo build and dependencies tool
+You should have Rust compiler and Cargo build and dependencies managment tool

 ## Installation
 1. Clone the source code to a local directory
-2. Navigate to the local directory containint the game source code
+2. Navigate to the local directory containint game's source code
 2. Build and run the game using the following command:
 ```bash
 cargo run